sylvain12/resultjs/README.md

 ## Custom Errors

-The library includes a custom error class, `UnwrapError`, which you can use to represent errors that occur when attempting to unwrap a value.
+The package includes a custom error class, `UnwrapError`, which you can use to represent errors that occur when attempting to unwrap a value.
 This error class extends the standard `Error` class and accepts a descriptive message as a constructor parameter.

 ```typescript
 import { UnwrapError } from 'resultjs'; // Adjust the import path as needed